 Babies and toddler feed off of their parents’ emotions.
 When they are unsure how to react, they mirror what they see in their caregivers.
 So, the more you stress about the flight, the more stressed out you will make your toddler.
 There will be bumps along the road.
 Not everything will go according to plan.
 Relax!
 Take a deep breath.
 If you are calm and take it all in stride, so will your child.
 Be confident in your preparations and you will be fine.
 Before you know it, your toddler will be a pro at flying.

 Toddlers can be a handful in the best of circumstances.
-Throw in the stress of traveling and traveling with a little one can be a nightmare if you let it.
-But, with some advance planning and packing the right things, you can avoid these common mistakes people make when flying with toddlers.
+Throw in the stress of traveling and flying with a little one can be a nightmare.
+But, with some advance planning, you can avoid these common mistakes people make when flying with toddlers.
 Do you have any suggestions on how to smoothly travel with toddlers?
 Share your tips in the comments.
-For more tips on flying with kids, click here and here.
+For more tips on flying with kids, click here.
+For help preparing kids for long flights, read here.
 Happy travels!